PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 16:13:52
+Last updated: 2024-04-02 16:15:05
-Random Quote: Knowledge rests not upon truth alone, but upon error also. - Carl Jung
+Random Quote: There is nothing so useless as doing efficiently that which should not be done at all. - Peter Drucker